nprapps/roku-tinydesk/README.md

 Leave a line of whitespace after `function` and before `end function`

 Comments describing a functions purpose should *precede* the function defintion.

+In class constructors define the class object as `this`.
+In member functions redefine the class object as `this = m`.